 - AMD Radeon GPUs, as listed at https://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-for-Linux-Release-Notes.aspx - NVIDIA Tesla with latest recommended drivers - NVIDIA GeForce and other older generations are mostly supported.
-Bright Computing can be consulted for details. - NVIDIA DGX servers and workstations are supported.
+Bright Computing can be consulted for details. - NVIDIA DGX servers and workstations are supported for Ubuntu 20.04 at the time of writing of this section (March 2023).